Best Distraction-Free Writing Apps for Mac (and iOS)

 When finished writing, writers can export their writing in pdf, html, rich-text, and many other useful formats.
-Scrivener comes with unique export features as you can export a book directly in the Kindle format from the app.
+Storyist comes with unique export features as you can export a book directly in the Kindle format from the app.

-Scrivener is a competitive editing tool for storytellers.
+Storyist is a competitive editing tool for storytellers.

 If you are looking for a distraction-free app, Storyist might not be the best choice as there is no focus or typewriter mode.
 Also, while creating a new file you have to choose from a plethora of templates before you can start writing.